Why Replacing your Furnace Filter is Important

 Pleated Disposable Filters.

-Washable Filters can be flat paneled or pleated.
-These filters can be washed with running water or vacuumed.
+Washable Filters can be flat panelled or pleated.
+These filters can be washed with running water or vacuumed clean.

 HEPA Filters are sometimes used in homes with allergy sufferers.
 Although they are more commonly used in hospitals.
 However, you would need to check whether your furnace system can operate efficiently with the density of a HEPA Filter.
 MERV ratings are 16 and over.